Richard-Gabriel Rummonds

 Poetry Contest

-The founder of Ex Ophidia Press, Richard-Gabriel Rummonds, established the annual poetry book contest in 2016 to foster the publication of excellent poetry in elegantly designed books.
-With the transition of Ex Ophidia Press to new ownership by Amy Haddad, the contest was renamed in honor of Rummonds.
-After a brief hiatus in 2022-23, the contest will once again open each year on May 1 and closes on August 31, with manuscripts accepted only via Submittable.
+The annual poetry book contest was established in 2016 to foster the publication of excellent poetry in elegantly designed books.
+With the transition of Ex Ophidia Press to new ownership by Amy Haddad, a poet and educator, the contest was renamed in honor of Richard-Gabriel Rummonds who founded the press.
+The contest opens each year on May 1st and closes on September 15th, with manuscripts accepted only via Submittable.

-Unlike many poetry book contests, ours is open to poets at any stage of their career, and many of the entrants already have several books in print, as well as many significant periodical publications.
+Unlike many poetry book contests, ours is open to poets at any stage of their career, and many of the entrants already have several books in print, as well as many significant publications in journals and literary presses.
 This gives mid-career poets an opportunity to find a new publisher and to extend their readership.

-We try to publish the winning book within a year of awarding the prize, and nine finalists in any given year’s competition receive a free copy of the winning entry.
+We try to publish at least one winning book within a year.
+Nine finalists in any given year’s competition receive a free copy of the winning entry.
 The author of the prize-winning book receives $2,000, ten copies of the book, and an author discount on additional copies.
 Asterism Books, a well-known wholesaler of small literary presses, distributes our books.
 We advertise and promote the books as budget and staff time permit.

-The staff at Ex Ophidia Press are keenly aware that our prize is subsidized by those who enter our contest, and that we can publish only one of the many worthy entries each year.
+The staff at Ex Ophidia Press are keenly aware that our prize and press operation is subsidized by those who enter our contest and that we can publish only a few of the many worthy entries each year.
 We applaud the willingness of all those who pay the $25 entry fee to contribute to the well-being of the poetry community in this way, and we humbly thank those of you who have entered the contest in the past.

 May 1st